Progesterone and Pregnancy

 What is progesterone & why is it important to pregnancy?

 The hormone progesterone plays an important role in affecting the menstrual cycle and in maintaining pregnancy.
-A woman’s ovary produces progesterone, secreting it when an egg follicle releases an egg (ovulation).
-Progesterone is sometimes called the “pregnancy hormone,” P4 or Prog.
+A woman’s ovary produces progesterone, secreting it when an egg follicle releases an egg (ovulation). it is sometimes called the “pregnancy hormone,” P4 or Prog.

 P4 is often given to women who undergo IVF or other assisted reproductive technologies.
 Medications used in such procedures can interrupt the normal production of progesterone, so supplements are given to help the body receive appropriate hormone levels.
 Women may also need progesterone supplements if their ovaries don’t naturally produce enough or their follicles are poorly developed and don’t secret enough of the hormone.

 Progesterone prepares the uterus for pregnancy and is essential for pregnancy success, according to the American Society for Reproductive Medicine.
-After ovulation occurs, the ovaries start to produce progesterone needed by the uterus.
+After ovulation occurs, the ovaries start to produce this hormone needed by the uterus.
 P4 transforms the uterine lining (endometrium) by thickening it to receive an embryo that results when a male’s sperm fertilizes the female’s egg.
 Around five days after ovulation, the fertilized embryo reaches the uterus and two days later, it attaches to the uterine wall.
 This is right at the time when P4 levels peak.

 Pregnant women produce the human chorionic gonadotropin (hCG) hormone, which is a signal to the ovaries to continue to make progesterone.
 This prevents the onset of her menses, which is the blood and matter discharged during ovulation, and enables a woman to become pregnant.

-Progesterone also supports a healthy pregnancy by nurturing the fetus, and a supply of progesterone to the endometrium continues to be important during pregnancy.
+P4 also supports a healthy pregnancy by nurturing the fetus, and a supply of progesterone to the endometrium continues to be important during pregnancy.
 Levels of progesterone in a pregnant woman are about 10 times higher than they are in a woman who is not pregnant.
 After 8-10 weeks of pregnancy, the placenta takes over progesterone production from the ovaries and substantially increases progesterone production until the baby is born.

 General benefits of the pregnancy hormone (P4)